 Some tips:

-- Always take a vitamin B12 supplement.
+• Always take a vitamin B12 supplement, or eat foods fortified with vitamin B12.
 Vitamin B12 deficiency is directly linked to conditions like dementia, depression and nerve damage, and is especially important if you follow a fully vegan diet or are over the age of 50.
 Here is a great chart that will guide you as to how much vitamin B12 to take.

-- Special attention should be taken in the case of omega 3 fatty acids which have shown to help with depression.
-We'll discuss this in the next section.
+• Special attention should be taken in the case of omega 3 fatty acids which have shown to help with depression and the correct functioning of our nervous system among with many other vital functions.
+We'll discuss this next.

-- Stick to one nutritional resource, the most reputable and balanced I've found to date is in the work of registered dietitians Virginia Messina, and Jack Norris.
-By using the guidelines they recommend in the link above (The Plant Plate), and through their wonderful books Vegan for Her, and Vegan for Life, you can rest assured that you're in good hands, and there is no need to be overly concerned, worried, or obsessessive over numbers or excessive monitoring of food.
-It's why I love their balanced, and always science based approach so much.
+• Stick to a nutritional resource, the most reputable and balanced I've found to date is in the work of registered dietitians Virginia Messina, and Jack Norris.
+Through their wonderful books Vegan for Her, and Vegan for Life, and their comprehensive evidence based free websites you can rest assured that you're in good hands, and there is no need to be overly concerned, worried, or obsessive over numbers or excessive monitoring of food.
+It's why I love their balanced approach so much.

 Not getting a good source of DHA and EPA (omega 3 fatty acids)

-DHA and EPA are essential for brain health, to help with depression, nerve health etc., and are therefore important to keep in mind when planning a well-balanced vegan diet.
+DHA and EPA are essential for brain health, to help with depression, nerve health etc., and are therefore important to keep in mind when planning a well-balanced vegan diet, and they’re especially relevant for today’s topic in regards to mental health.

 Some tips:

-- One way to include these in your diet is to include a regular intake of ground flaxseeds, flaxseed oil, chia seeds or walnuts, to ensure we're getting their precursor -alpha linoleic acid (ALA)- from which our bodies are normally able to produce EPA and DHA.
+• One way to include these in your diet is to include a regular intake of ground flaxseeds, flaxseed oil, chia seeds or walnuts, to ensure we're getting their precursor -alpha linoleic acid (ALA)- from which our bodies are usually able to produce EPA and DHA.

-- As a failsafe, especially if you've struggled with depression, it might be a great idea to supplement EPA and DHA directly, since our bodies make the transformation of these nutrients from ALA in different ways, and this could mean lower levels for some people.
+• As a failsafe, especially if you've struggled with depression, it might be a great idea to supplement EPA and DHA directly (in addition to the ALA sources listed above), since our bodies make the transformation of these nutrients from ALA in different ways, and this could mean lower levels for some people.
 By taking a supplement if you've struggled with depression (or if you want to have a little nutritional insurance), you're giving your body a little edge, and a failsafe since we don't eat the same perfect diet every single day.
-For more information on omega 3s, dietitian recommendations and more, check out this post.

 Dealing with an unsupportive partner or family members